cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 this can be useful is a hybrid quantum setting: if a non-quantum-resistant KEM used with HPKE is broken by a quantum computer, the security properties are preserved through the use of a pre-shared key.
-This assumes that the pre-shared key has not been compromised, as described in {{WireGuard}}.
+As described in {{?RFC8696, Section 7}} this assumes that the pre-shared key has not been compromised.

 ### Computational Analysis